josephryan/Hernandez_Ryan_2021_Recoding/05-TREE_SHAPE/README.md

 INFL is the inflation parameter, LENGTH is the sequence length for simulation, PAIRING is the starting amino acid frequency pairings (i.e., alphabetical or random) used by our algorithm to simulate compositional heterogeneity, and NULL.out is the null distribution of comp-het indices (produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)

+### chunkify_estimate.pl
+symbolic link for script that recodes simulated datasets using Dayhoff 6-state recoding and generates shell scripts for maximum-likelihood analyses in RAxML

 ### is_mono.pl
 symbolic link for script that scores trees to determine the proportion of incorrect trees that were reconstructed under recoding and non-recoding approaches